4 Best Practices for The Use of Animation in Education

 Five to fifteen percent of learners worldwide face difficulties reading and processing textual information.
 This is due to a condition called dyslexia that makes learners take more time and effort to work through text-based courses.

-So using animation is ideal as it helps such learners by using more visual and audio teaching aids.
-This perfect combination makes things easier to understand and shorten learning time.
+So using animation in education is ideal as it helps such learners by using more visual and audio teaching aids.
+This perfect combination makes things easier to understand and shortens learning time.
 Even better, the animated visuals will not only aid dyslexic learners but also all the other students as well.

 Conclusion